 – mega yachts up to 40m in length can be accommodated

-- reception with a bureau de change and with a shooping point with rich selection of accessories from the exclusive ACI collection, cashpoint
+- reception with an exchange office and with a shopping point with rich selection of accessories from the ACI collection, cashpoint

 - restaurant, cafe bar, grocery store,

 - nautical equipment , household items and gift stores, hairdresser